Download my CV

 “Gifts, Grifts, and Gambles: The Social Logics of the Small Business Administration Relief Loan Programs.”
 In Pandemic Exposures: Economy and Society in the Time of Coronavirus, Didier Fassin and Marion Fourcade (eds).
 HAU Books, University of Chicago Press.

-A Modern Financial Tool-kit”: Lessons from Berle for a More Democratic Financial System.” (with Mark Igra, and Selen Güler).
+A Modern Financial Tool-kit”: Lessons from Berle for a More Democratic Financial System.”
+With Mark Igra, and Selen Güler.
 In Democratizing Finance: Restructuring Credit to Transform Society, Fred Block and Robert Hockett (eds).
-Verso
+Verso.

 On the Sociological Approach to Public Finance” Economic Sociology: The European Electronic Newsletter.
 21(2): 12-14 (2020)